Space Settlement Contest

 Watch this space for contest news.
 Note the following:

-- The 2019 contest will be conducted electronically.
+- The 2019 contest will be conducted digitally.
 No more paper entries.
-Stay tuned to this url and/or the National Space Society (NSS) contest site for details.
+The url for registration and entry submission should be available no later than 2 January 2019.
+Stay tuned to this url.

 This annual contest